tydeno/Ploto/README.md

     "JobConfig": [
         {
+	  "IntervallToCheckInMinutes": "5",   	      | Defines the time Ploto waits between each iteration to check for available tempd drives again
-          "WaitTimeBetweenPlotOnSeparateDisks": "15", | Wait time in minutes Ploto waits until a new job on another disk is spawned
+    	  "InputAmountToSpawn": "100",                | Amount of jobs maximal to be spawned in this launch of ploto "WaitTimeBetweenPlotOnSeparateDisks": "15", | Wait time in minutes Ploto waits until a new job on another disk is spawned
           "WaitTimeBetweenPlotOnSameDisk": "30",      | Wait time in minutes Ploto waits until a new job on the same disk is spawned
           "MaxParallelJobsOnAllDisks": "6", 	      | Maximum amount of parallel jobs allowed on all disks combined